lorenzo-rovigatti/oxDNA/analysis/paper_examples/distances/README.md

 2. Compute the distance between the nucleotides at the end of the tether.

    ```
-   python ../../distance.py -o distance.png -f both -i input_closed trajectory_closed.dat 6453 9630 -i input_open trajectory_open 6453 9630
+   oat distance -o distance.png -f both -n closed open -i trajectory_closed.dat 6453 9630 -i trajectory_open 6453 9630
    ```

    A couple notes on the distance script:
-     The names of the plotted dataseries can be edited using the "names" variable in the script.
-     `-o` names the output files.
+     * `-o` names the output files.
 If the format flag is set to "both" it will append the type of graph to the end of the name.
-     `-f` specifies the format of the graph.
-The options are "histogram", "trajectory" and "both" `-i` preceeds an input set.
+     * `-f` specifies the format of the graph.
+The options are "histogram", "trajectory" and "both"
+     * `-i` preceeds an input set.
 This must be an oxDNA input file, a trajectory and the pairs of particle ids to calculat the distance between.
+     * `-d` will dump the data used to construct the graphs as a plaintext file with the specified name
+     * `-n` will name the data series on the plots, otherwise it defaults to particle ids.
-     `-d` will dump the data used to construct the graphs as a plaintext file with the specified name If running on only a single trajectory, the `-c` option will run the clustering algorithm on the distance data and produce separate clusters with similar distances between the provided particles.
+     * If running on only a single trajectory, the `-c` option will run the clustering algorithm on the distance data and produce separate clusters with similar distances between the provided particles.